palombom/SANDI-Matlab-Toolbox-v1.0/README.md

 * [Tools for NIfTI and ANALYZE image] Jimmy Shen (2022).
 Tools for NIfTI and ANALYZE image (https://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image), MATLAB Central File Exchange.
 Retrieved April 16, 2022.

 ## Download
 To get the SANDI Matlab Toolbox clone this repository.
-The tools includes all the necessary dependencies and should be ready for you to run.
+The tools include all the necessary dependencies and should be ready for you to run.

 If you use Linux or MacOS: